giovanydev/purrrfect-match/README.md

 # landing-page
-Practicing creating a landing page with HTML, CSS and BootStrap
+Practicing creating a landing page for a website called Purrrfect Match! with HTML, CSS and BootStrap